avantec-iot/avantec-thingsboard/README.md

 Sphinx_intl is a useful tool for internationalization and localization.

 1. On Windows, you should open Command Prompt (⊞Win-r and type **cmd**) and run the same command.

+    It is a good moment to create a Python virtual environment and install the required tools.
+For that, open a command line terminal, `cd` into the directory you just created, and run the following commands <https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment>:

+    * Windows:

+    ```cmd
+    > cd /path/to/project
+    > python -m venv .venv                               # Creating a virtual environment
+    > .\.venv\Scripts\activate                           # Activating a virtual environment
+    (.venv) > where python                               # ...\.venv\Scripts\python.exe
+    (.venv) > python -m pip install sphinx sphinx_intl   # Installing packages
+    (.venv) > ...
+    (.venv) > deactivate                                 # Leaving the virtual environment
+    ```
+    * Linux:

     ```sh
+    $ cd /path/to/project
+    $ python -m venv .venv                               # Creating a virtual environment
+    $ source .venv/bin/activate                          # Activating a virtual environment
+    (.venv) $ which python                               # .../env/bin/python
-    pip install sphinx sphinx_intl
+    (.venv) $ python -m pip install sphinx sphinx_intl   # Installing packages
+    (.venv) $ ...
+    (.venv) $ deactivate                                 # Leaving the virtual environment
     ```

+    ***Note: venv will create a virtual Python installation in the `.venv` folder.
+You should exclude your virtual environment directory from your version control system using `.gitignore` or similar.***

-2. After installation, type `phinx-build --version` on the command prompt.
+2. After installation, type `sphinx-build --version` on the command prompt.
 If everything worked fine, you will see the version number for the Sphinx package you just installed.

 3. Sphinx comes with a script called **sphinx-quickstart** that sets up a source directory and creates a default **conf.py** with the most useful configuration values from a few questions it asks you.
 To use this, run:

     ```sh
     cd /path/to/project
-    mkdir docs
+    (.venv) $ sphinx-quickstart docs
     cd docs
-    sphinx-quickstart
     ```

     We will be presented with a series of questions, the answer to which can depend from project to project.